Saturday, November 12, 2011

 1973: Helen Reddy advanced from 90 to 59 with "Leave Me Alone (Ruby Red Dress)".

 1973: Eddie Kendricks, former lead singer of the Temptations, earned the #1 song with "Keep On Truckin'".
-That meant Gladys Knight & the Pips had an abbreviated stay of two weeks at #1 with "Midnight Train to Georgia".
-The Rolling Stones' former #1 "Angie" was third followed by "Heartbeat - It's a Lovebeat".
-The rest of the Top 10: Marie Osmond's "Paper Roses", Ringo Starr had his fourth solo hit and third straight Top 10 with "Photograph", moving from 11 to 6, Billy Preston's instrumental "Space Race" came in at position #7, Cher's former #1 "Half-Breed" was #8, Art Garfunkel slipped up to #9 with "All I Know" and the Carpenters were an amazing 10 of 14 in earning Top 10 hits, registering their eight consecutive Top 10 with "Top of the World".
+That meant Gladys Knight & the Pips had an abbreviated stay of two weeks at #1 with "Midnight Train To Georgia".
+The Rolling Stones' former #1 "Angie" was third followed by "Heartbeat - It's A Lovebeat" from the DeFranco Family.
+The rest of the Top 10: Marie Osmond's "Paper Roses", Ringo Starr had his fourth solo hit and third straight Top 10 with "Photograph", moving from 11 to 6, Billy Preston's instrumental "Space Race" came in at position #7, Cher's former #1 "Half-Breed" was #8, Art Garfunkel slipped up to #9 with "All I Know" and the Carpenters were an amazing 10 of 14 in earning Top 10 hits, registering their eight consecutive Top 10 with "Top Of The World".

 1973: Charlie Rich claimed the new #1 Easy Listening song with "The Most Beautiful Girl".